michael-rubel/laravel-couponables/README.md

 php artisan vendor:publish --tag="couponables-config"
 ```

+---

 ## Usage
-After publishing migrations, apply a trait in the model you want to use as a redeemer:
+After publishing migrations, apply a trait in the model you want to use as a `$redeemer`:
 ```php
 use HasCoupons;
 ```

+---

 ### Adding coupons
 You can add coupons to your database using Artisan command: